Dame Judi Dench Offers 'Wholehearted Support' To Weinstein Victims

 Whilst there is no doubt that Harvey Weinstein has helped and championed my film career for the past 20 years, I was completely unaware of these offences which are, of course, horrifying and I offer my sympathy to those who have suffered, and wholehearted support to those who have spoken out.

-Dench’s very first movie role, 1997′s “Mrs. Brown,” was distributed by Weinstein’s former studio, Miramax.
+Dench’s movie “Mrs. Brown” was distributed by Weinstein’s former studio, Miramax.
 In addition to “Mrs. Brown,” Dench also collaborated with Weinstein on “Shakespeare in Love,” “Philomena” and “Tulip Fever.”

 There was also speculation that Dench got a tattoo on her bottom dedicated to Weinstein, allegedly reading “JD loves HW.”
 The faux tattoo was later revealed to be a practical joke.

-Note: CORRECTION: An earlier iteration of this post indicated “Mrs. Brown” was Dench’s first film.
-It was not.